 Grey Relational Analysis

 In the real world, it is commonly seen that what influences a system tends to be multi-factors instead of a single one, and the relationship between the factors is complicated.
 This causes it is easy to cover up the system’s essence with mere regards of its appearance, which makes much difficult to get accurate information and distinguish the primary and secondary factors.
-The grey system analysis method is essentially an analytic method that replaces discrete data with linked concepts.
+The grey system analysis method is essentially an analytic method that replaces discrete data with linked concepts and define the importance between each label.
 [8]

 The grey system theory holds that, although the appearance of the objective system seems to be complicated, and the data is irrelevant, it always functions as a whole, which means it is not random but proves to contain some inherent laws that can be discovered and explored, and the key is how to choose the proper way to figure out the rules of the data and utilize them.